dotnet/corefx/src/System.Text.Json/docs/writable_json_dom_spec.md

 };
 ```

-JSON array can be also initialized easily in various ways which might be useful in different secnarios:
+JSON array can be also initialized easily in various ways which might be useful in different scenarios:

 ```csharp
 string[] dishes = { "sushi", "pasta", "cucumber soup" };